-Broadcast media is more accessible than ever, as most TV and radio stations have an online catchup service offering video on demand, for example the BBC iPlayer.
+On demand broadcast media is more accessible than ever, as most TV and radio stations have an online catch-up service, for example BBC iPlayer.
 However, this content is usually only available for 7-30 days, features advertising or involves licensing or subscription costs.

-The University subscribes to a specific educational service called Box of Broadcasts (BoB), which provides staff and students with an archive of over one million TV and Radio programmes that can be clipped and embedded on the web or within Course Resources.
+The University subscribes to a specific educational service called BoB, which provides staff and HE students with an archive of over one million TV and Radio programmes that can be shared, clipped or embedded into Course Resources.

 Using BoB by Chris Wilmott